-We bring you to two irresistible Italian realms in full WT style, with stunning hikes each day and expert Trip Leaders who bring this celebrated land to life.
-Our hikes cross Tuscany's harmonious landscape, discovering terraced vineyards, tiny hamlets, and classic hill towns on our way from the walled village of San Quirico d'Orcia to San Gimignano.
-After a walk on Lucca's historic walls, we head to Cinque Terre, where five ancient villages nestle on cliffs and along deep coves on the Ligurian coast.
-We connect these seaside villages with breathtaking hikes, sample Ligurian cuisine (think fresh seafood!), and ferry to Palmaria Island for a final hike with spectacular Cinque Terre panoramas.
+We explore two irresistible Italian realms in full WT style, with stunning hikes each day and expert Trip Leaders who bring this celebrated Italian region to life.
+Our hikes cross Tuscany's harmonious landscape, discovering terraced vineyards, tiny hamlets, and classic hill towns on our way from San Quirico d'Orcia, once a stop on the Via Francigena pilgrim trail, to unforgettable San Gimignano.
+After a walk on Lucca's historic walls, we head to Cinque Terre, where five ancient villages nestle on cliffs and along deep coves on the Ligurian Coast.
+We connect these seaside villages with breathtaking hikes, sample Liguria's fresh-caught seafood, and ferry to Palmaria Island for a final hike with spectacular Cinque Terre panoramas.

 TRIP DATES

-September 25-October 4, 2024

-October 16-25, 2024

-April 9-18, 2025

-May 13-22, 2025

-September 17-26, 2025

-October 1-10, 2025

-October 22-31, 2025
+October 1-10, 2025 October 22-31, 2025 April 15-24, 2026 May 13-22, 2026 September 30-October 9, 2026 October 21-30, 2026

-Overnight: Relais Palazzo del Capitano

-This small hotel, a beautifully restored 15th century building with old world charm, is a nice surprise in the heart of the unspoiled village of San Quirico.
+Overnight: Relais Palazzo del Capitano This small hotel, a beautifully restored 15th century building with old world charm, is a nice surprise in the heart of the unspoiled village of San Quirico.
 Guest rooms are decorated in Tuscan style, with wooden beamed ceilings, antiques, and terracotta floors.
 Relax at the end of the day in the walled garden of olive trees, grape arbors, and fruit trees, then head out for dinner at one of the town's many restaurants or at Al Vecchio Forno, the hotel's own restaurant, renowned for its superb Tuscan specialties.
 Meals: L, D

-Hiking Details: 5 miles, 2.5 hours, 300'

-ascent/500' descent Driving Time: 3 hours
+Hiking Details: 5 miles, 2.5 hours, 300' ascent/500' descent Driving Time: 3 hours

 DAY 1 FLORENCE / GREVE / SAN QUIRICO D'ORCIA

 We meet in Florence this morning and travel south into the realm of the celebrated Chianti wine appellation through a landscape of cultivated fields, Sangiovese vineyards, and small farming villages.
 We arrive in the hamlet of Valigondoli and begin our hike among world-class vineyards that have been lovingly tended since the 1700s, when the Grand Duke of Tuscany delineated the production zone of Chianti wine.
 The beauty of this region is still inspiring today.
 At the end of our hike, we'll stop at a family-run winery to enjoy a picnic lunch and a wine tasting.
 Afterwards, we'll head to Greve for a short look around the main square where we can enjoy a coffee or gelato and soak up a bit of the "dolce vita" life, Italian style.
 At the end of the day, we head to San Quirico d'Orcia, our base for the next two nights.
 Perched on a hilltop, the small medieval town of San Quirico d'Orcia is set right beside the famed La Via Francigena, a pilgrimage path that connected northern Europe to Rome in the Middle Ages.
 This evening we gather for our Welcome Dinner.

-Note: If you have never been to Florence, we highly recommend you schedule a day or two before the trip to explore Florence's vast artistic and architectural treasures.
-We are happy to book extra nights for you at our group hotel, which offers easy access to Florence.